ANALYSIS-Shock Turkey leadership overhaul could mark pivot on economy

 "Many now expect Agbal to quickly hike rates aggressively to stabilize the lira, as he probably would not have taken the post without freedom to pursue orthodox policies," Brown Brothers Harriman's Thin added.

-(Reporting by Jonathan Spicer, Orhan Coskun and Nevzat Devranoglu; Editing by Ana Nicolaci da Costa)
+(Reporting by Jonathan Spicer, Orhan Coskun and Nevzat Devranoglu; Editing by Ana Nicolaci da Costa and Gareth Jones)

 ((jonathan.spicer@reuters.com; Reuters Messaging: jonathan.spicer.thomsonreuters.com@reuters.net @jonathanspicer))